nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] Uncheck `project folder (automatically managed folder)`.

 #### B.1.4.
 Login to OpenProject using Nextcloud user

 - [ ] Complete step [Test No B.1.1](#B11-Configure-Nextcloud).
 - [ ] Complete step [Test No B.1.2](#b12-add-nextcloud-idp-in-openproject-without-project-folder-setup).
 - [ ] Complete step [Test No B.1.3](#b13-setup-integration-without-project-folder-setup).
 - [ ] In `nextcloud`, login as nextcloud-created user.
 - [ ] In `openproject`, use the SSO button on the login page to sign in as the nextcloud-created user.
 - [ ] Login should be successful in `openproject`.
-- [ ] Login should be successful in `openproject` with username having created-nextcloud user's display name.
-- [ ] The OpenProject username must match the Nextcloud-created user’s name.
+- [ ] The OpenProject username should match the Nextcloud-created user’s name.

 #### B.1.5.
 Verify Connection of Nextcloud user with OpenProject

 - [ ] Complete step [Test No B.1.1](#B11-Configure-Nextcloud).
 - [ ] Complete step [Test No B.1.2](#b12-add-nextcloud-idp-in-openproject-without-project-folder-setup).
 - [ ] Complete step [Test No B.1.3](#b13-setup-integration-without-project-folder-setup).